Last updated: July 3, 2026

 To be a good team player, stay consistent when recounting your night actions to the daytime lobby.
 If you're on the virus team, invent a fake human role for yourself (like a protector or analyst) and try to manipulate the lobby in that direction.
 The team that controls the flow of information wins the game.

-5. Emoji Tabu Mode: Team Charades with Emoji
+5. Forbidden Emoji Mode: Team Charades with Emoji

-Emoji Tabu is a fast-paced team game where Blue and Red teams face off, and words are described using nothing but emoji.
+Forbidden Emoji is a fast-paced team game where Blue and Red teams face off, and words are described using nothing but emoji.

 Core Rules: